Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 Will the recipients be made to open a savings account to save some of the basic income payments e.g., with a monthly fixed payment going in?

-No. There should be no compulsory requirement to open any type of account, with the exception that all recipients will require a bank, building society or credit union account to receive the payments.
+No. There is no compulsory requirement to open any type of account, with the exception that all recipients will require a bank, building society or credit union account to receive the payments.
 Through the financial education support and additional information and guidance, recipients will be supported and encouraged to make the best use of their basic income payments according to their need and ambitions.

 Is the basic income payment reduced if working and earning a wage?